-Having a budget, a spending plan, and knowing your cash-flow is awesome – but both parties need to agree and have this knowledge.
-If one partner is hiding purchases for fear of reprisal, one partner can’t control their spending (retail, gambling etc.), or one partner conceals the financial information as they are “handling everything” or “better at it, than the other partner” there is a problem.
+Having a budget, a spending plan, and knowing your cash flow is awesome – but both parties need to agree and have this knowledge.
+If one partner is hiding purchases for fear of reprisal, one partner can’t control their spending (retail, gambling, etc.), or one partner conceals the financial information as they are “handling everything” or “better at it, then the other partner” there is a problem.
 Saying, “I’m just trying to be responsible” could be a way to justify abuse.
 A good test would be to ask yourself, ”Are both of us, as partners, sacrificing equally?”
-Unequal resources or unequal decision making can be a sign of unequal financial control.
+Unequal resources or unequal decision-making can be a sign of unequal financial control.

 But I make more, shouldn’t I have more say?

 As family values have eroded, this sentiment seems to become more and more prevalent.
-I see this even in long term marriages when working with couples that divorce.
+I see this even in long-term marriages when working with couples that divorce.
 All of a sudden they seem to “forget” the agreements they made and kept while married.
-This is why it so important to understand your ”Money Mindset”, values, the financial history & status of you and your partner while dating, before co-mingling assets.
-Having conversations and outlining these values and priorities in a more formal way, with a pre/post-nup agreement in marriage or a contract of sorts in a domestic partnership agreement can be key to the success of that relationship.
+This is why it is so important to understand your ”Money Mindset”, values, financial history & the status of you and your partner while dating, before co-mingling assets.
+Having conversations and outlining these values and priorities in a more formal way, with a pre/postnup agreement in marriage or a contract of sorts in a domestic partnership agreement can be key to the success of that relationship.

-If there is concern and you do not have a trusted counselor, pastor or qualified professional who can help, you can contact the National Domestic Violence Hotline at 1-800-799-SAFE.
+If there is a concern and you do not have a trusted counselor, pastor, or qualified professional who can help, you can contact the National Domestic Violence Hotline at 1-800-799-SAFE.

-This article is not meant as counseling, investment, tax or legal advice, but rather information.
+This article is not meant as counseling, investment, tax, or legal advice, but rather as information.
 It is always advisable to seek out and work with a qualified professional in their area of expertise to determine your unique situation and what particular options are available to you.